3rd Ave Arterial Paving Project (Virginia St to Broad St)

 SDOT will host an open house regarding the project in late March or early April.
 Information about the date, time, and location will be posted on this site as soon as available.
 Any interested parties are encouraged to attend.

-SDOT is committed to engaging with the community and understanding the needs in the project area.
-Nearby businesses and residents will receive updated information as the design is finalized and plans for construction evolve.
+SDOT is committed to engaging with the community and understanding the needs of the project area.
+Nearby businesses and residences will receive updated information as the plans for construction evolve.

 Questions or Comments?